2i2c-org/team-compass/engineering/structure.md

 ```{role} Technology Lead
 ```

-### Technology Lead
+## Technology Lead

 The Senior Open Source Infrastructure Engineer (SOSIE) role is designed to help guide our team and cultivate a healthy and productive culture.
 It is heavily inspired by [On being a senior engineer](https://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/).

 This role focuses their efforts on our infrastructure, but spends a lot of their time guiding others, focusing on particularly complex infrastructure design and development, and interfacing with other teams and stakeholder communities to help guide our development.

+### Responsibilities

 Below is a short list of expectations for this role.

 - Solve complex technical problems with **broad, cross-project scope**, often involving co-ordination with multiple teams across different open source